 – May become so obsessed with having harmony that they avoid any type of conflict, even necessary conflict

-– Fe can be very manipulative; since it understands and reads others emotions so well, it can know how to manipulate others easily
+– Can be manipulative; since Fe-users read other’s emotions so well, they can know how to manipulate them easily

 Fi Users – The Good:

 – Deep personal values

 Fi Users – The Bad (what you would see in an unhealthy/imbalanced Fi user):